Nigeria president faces showdown over 2013 budget

 Money earned from oil over the benchmark price is deposited into a savings mechanism called the Excess Crude Account (ECA).
 Any increase in the benchmark price will therefore reduce savings and make Nigeria less resistant to oil price shocks.

-Finance Minister Ngozi Okonjo-Iweala is on an austerity drive and wants Nigeria to be more fiscally prudent.
+Finance Minister Ngozi Okonjo-Iweala is on an austerity drive and wants Nigeria to be more fiscally prudent with its oft-squandered oil windfall.

 But lawmakers, who have been grumbling about delays in their allowances in the execution of the 2012 budget, were in no mood to accept such a slight increase in the benchmark.